ARCHER2-HPC/archer2-fortran-intro/section5.01/README.md

 ### Default initialisation

 A type may be defined with default initial values.
-One noatable exception is that allocatable components do not have an initialisation.
+One notable exception is that allocatable components do not have an initialisation.
 E.g.:
 ```
   type :: my_type